kratkyzobak/testing-infrastructure/README.md

 # KEDA Testing infrastructure

-This repository is used to generated all the infrastucture for e2e tests in kedacore.
+This repository is used to generated all the infrastructure for e2e tests in kedacore.

+Currently, 2 different parts are stored here:

+- GitHub Actions runner provision script (`./runners`)
+- Terraform for cloud infrastructure (`./terraform`)

-The infrastucture is divided in different modules grouped by cloud provider, which generate as outputs the required secrets that we need to add as secrets in kedacore.
+The (terraform generated) infrastructure is divided in different modules grouped by cloud provider, which generate as outputs the required secrets that we need to add as secrets in kedacore.

 We use this layout: